fracpete/ical-to-gcal/README.md

 * `-l INFO` - outputs some logging information
 * `-i "[^@]+"` - omits Outlook Calendar entries that have come from Google (`LONG_ID@gmail.com`)
+* Treat the Google Calendar as read-only and only add/update/delete calendar entries in the Outlook one, otherwise you will end up with errors (e.g., `duplicate entry`)

 ## Tools